Elijas/auto-youtube-subscription-playlist-2/README.md

 3. Optional - ability to deploy as a web app to update or show playlist.

+4. Optional - remove vidoes in the playlists that are older than a certain number of days before the execution of the script

 # Set-up Instructions
 1. [Copy](http://bit.ly/subscriptionPlaylistsCopy) the Sheet to your Google Drive.
 Afterwards you might want to update the script to the latest version of sheetScript.gs